 Recent statistics regarding motorcycle accidents are both alarming and sobering.
-Although the number of fatalities resulting from motor vehicle accidents has declined somewhat, fatalities of motorcyclists has increased.
+Although the number of fatalities resulting from motor vehicle accidents has declined somewhat, fatalities of motorcyclists have increased.
 Statistically, most motorcycle fatalities involve those between the ages of 20 and 29.
-Below are some of recent trends in motorcycle accidents:
+Below are some of the recent trends in motorcycle accidents:

-- Approximately one-fourth of people involved in fatal motorcycle accidents do not carry a valid license.
+Approximately one-fourth of people involved in fatal motorcycle accidents do not carry a valid license.

-- More and more people are riding motorcycles, scooters and mopeds as their means of transportation.
+More and more people are riding motorcycles, scooters, and mopeds as their means of transportation.

-- Since 2001, the motorcycle sales have increased by 30%.
+Since 2001, motorcycle sales have increased by 30%.

-- With the increase in sales, there has been a 50% increase in deaths involving motorcycles.
+With the increase in sales, there has been a 50% increase in deaths involving motorcycles.

-- Motorcycle drivers are approximately 35 times more likely to die in an accident than those in cars.
+Motorcycle drivers are approximately 35 times more likely to die in an accident than those in cars.

-- Road conditions such as road debris, pot holes, and puddles continue to be the main causes of motorcycle accidents.
+Road conditions such as road debris, potholes, and puddles continue to be the main causes of motorcycle accidents.
 However, unsafe riding practices, such as weaving in and out of traffic, driving too close to others on the road have also become some of the top causes of motorcycle accidents.

 While helmets save lives and reduce injuries, the failure to wear a helmet is not usually the cause of a motorcycle wreck.
 The negligence of the at-fault driver is the biggest contributing factor.